LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARK_MEM_NULL* if the ARKStep memory is ``NULL``
       * *ARK_ILL_INPUT* if an argument has an illegal value

+   **Notes:**
-   **Notes:** This function should return an estimate of the absolute value of the maximum stable time step for the explicit portion of the ODE system.
+      This function should return an estimate of the absolute value of the maximum stable time step for the explicit portion of the ODE system.
 It is not required, since accuracy-based adaptivity may be sufficient for retaining stability, but this can be quite useful for problems where the explicit right-hand side function :math:`f^E(t,y)` contains stiff terms.

-.. _Usage.ARKStep.ARKStepSolverInputTable:
+.. _ARKODE.Usage.ARKStep.ARKStepSolverInputTable:

 Optional inputs for implicit stage solves
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The mathematical explanation for the nonlinear solver strategies used by ARKStep, including how each of the parameters below is used within the code, is provided in the section :numref:`Mathematics.Nonlinear`.
+The mathematical explanation for the nonlinear solver strategies used by ARKStep, including how each of the parameters below is used within the code, is provided in :numref:`ARKODE.Mathematics.Nonlinear`.

 .. cssclass:: table-bordered